NourBelka/Online-Shopping-System/README.md

 # Online Shopping System with Exception Handling

-This is a Java console-based online shopping system called **SmartCart**.
-It allows customers to browse products, add them to a cart, and proceed to checkout.
-The system is designed to be exception-proof by handling input errors with custom Java exceptions.
+This is a Java console-based online shopping system called **SmartCart** It allows customers to browse products, add them to a cart, and proceed to checkout The system is designed to be exception-proof by handling input errors with custom Java exceptions

 ---

 ## Features
-- Predefined products with ID, name, and price.
+- Predefined products with ID, name, and price
-- Customer with a balance that decreases when checking out.
+- Customer with a balance that decreases when checking out
-- Cart to hold products, calculate total, and handle checkout.
+- Cart to hold products, calculate total, and handle checkout
 - Exception handling:
-  - InputMismatchException for invalid user input.
+  - InputMismatchException for invalid user input
-  - EmptyCartException when trying to checkout with no items.
+  - EmptyCartException when trying to checkout with no items
-  - InsufficientBalanceException when the customer does not have enough balance.
+  - InsufficientBalanceException when the customer does not have enough balance

 ---

 ## Classes
-- **Product** → Represents a product with id, name, and price.
+- **Product** → Represents a product with id, name, and price
-- **Customer** → Represents a customer with name and balance.
+- **Customer** → Represents a customer with name and balance
-- **Cart** → Holds products, calculates total price, and checks out.
+- **Cart** → Holds products, calculates total price, and checks out
 - **Custom Exceptions** →
   - `EmptyCartException`
   - `InsufficientBalanceException`
-- **Store (Main Class)** → Runs the program and handles all input/output.
+- **Store (Main Class)** → Runs the program and handles all input/output

 ---

 ## How to Run
-1. Clone this repository.
+1. Clone this repository
-2. Open the project in your IDE (e.g., IntelliJ, Eclipse, or VS Code with Java extensions).
+2. Open the project in your IDE (e.g., IntelliJ, Eclipse, or VS Code with Java extensions)
-3. Run the `Store.java` file.
+3. Run the `Store.java` file

 ---